 Shark Rocket Vacuum Series

-The Shark Rocket series is a 2-in-1 vacuum that can run as a stick vacuum or a handheld.
+The Shark Rocket series is made up of 2-in-1 vacuums that can run as a stick vacuum or a handheld.
 Some of the vacuums in the Rocket series have the DuoClean dual brushroll, like the Shark Rocket with DuoClean, and some do not, like the Shark Rocket Deluxe Pro.

 The Rocket is designed for user who need a vacuum that wears multiple hats.
 The Rocket is lightweight, ranging from 7 pounds to just under 10 pounds.
 All of the vacuum cleaners in the Rocket series are corded vacuums that range from a 25′ cord to a 30′ cord.

 There are quite a few Shark Rocket stick vacuums on the market right now.
 Models come with different features and accessories, including the Shark Rocket DuoClean (model NV380W and model HC382), the Shark Rocket DeluxePro (model HV320W), or the standard Rocket (model HV300W).

 These are the top three listed on SharkClean.com, but there are even more models on third party sites including an ultra-lightweight model (model HV302) or one specifically designed for pet (model HV322) … the list truly goes on and on.